Hello, New Friends and Loyal Readers!

 Readers deserve our best efforts.
 I’ll die on that hill.

-In addition to pursuing a writing career, I worked at a bunch of random jobs and dreamed of cultivating “a good life” full of books, good food and drink, arts and culture, cozy cottage rooms, serene gardens, and a close circle of friends and family.
+In addition to pursuing a writing career, I worked at a bunch of random jobs over the years—bookstore clerk, substitute teacher, legal assistant, supermarket cashier, international airline flights food kitchen—yep, that’s a story—and dreamed of cultivating “a good life” full of books, good food and drink, arts and culture, cozy cottage rooms, serene gardens, and a close circle of friends and family.
 I pictured my ideal life as a fabulous mash-up of a Victoria Magazine spread and Carrie Bradshaw typing away in her NYC brownstone on Sex and the City with a little Martha Stewart Magazine and Murder She Wrote in the mix.

 If one advances confidently in the direction of his dreams and endeavors to live the life that he has imagined, he will be met with a success unexpected in common hours.